benjamin051000/Obsidian-F22/✅ Verification/📙 Notes/Computation Tree Temporal Logic (CTL).md

 	- G: always
 	- F: eventually
 	- U: until
+- Primary difference with LTL is the addition of quantifiers

 # Semantics
 - A computation tree rooted at a state *s* satisfies *p* means $s \models p$